Designing the customer experience of the future

-Today, we’re putting a bow around season one of this podcast, and I’d like to wrap up the year by reflecting on the main themes that came up in our 26 episodes — empathy, empowerment, and holistic CX strategy.
+Today, we’re putting a bow around this podcast, and I’d like to wrap up the year by reflecting on the main themes that came up in our 26 episodes — empathy, empowerment, and holistic CX strategy.

 So often as CX leaders, we are super familiar with all the technology and processes behind the scenes and we forget what the day-to-day experience is like for a real customer.